 We have provided 30 slap bands to encourage pupils at Hormead C of E First School in Great Hormead, Buntingford, to walk to school – and help keep them safe on the journey.
 It is part of a campaign that will see more than 12,000 slap bands provided to children across the country.

-Christine Scarborough, Regional Sales and Marketing Director for Taylor Wimpey North Thames says: “We are committed to supporting the communities in which we build our high-quality new homes, which is why we are working in partnership with Hormead C of E First School as part of the Walk to School initiative.
+Jack Costello, Regional Sales and Marketing Director for Taylor Wimpey North Thames says: “We are committed to supporting the communities in which we build our high-quality new homes, which is why we are working in partnership with Hormead C of E First School as part of the Walk to School initiative.